mennolui/wp-foyer/README.txt

 Foyer comes with build in support for the [Theater for WordPress plugin](https://wordpress.org/plugins/theatre/).
 With Theater & Foyer you can easily publish your events on your website, and showcase them on your onsite displays.

 = Slide formats =
-* Image: Displays an image, covering the entire slide.
-* PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.
-* Video: Displays a YouTube video, or a specified fragment.
+* Default: Displays a background only.
 * External web page: Displays a web page to your liking.
 * Event: Displays the image, title and details of a selected event (requires Theater for WordPress).
+* PDF: Creates a slide for each page in an uploaded PDF, displaying that page contained within the slide.

+= Slide backgrounds =
+* Image: Displays an image, covering the entire slide background.
+* Video: Displays a YouTube video, or a specified fragment, as slide background.

-More features and slide formats are coming soon.
+More features, slide formats and slide backgrounds are coming soon.
+Eg. a WordPress Post slide, a Title & Text slide, a widgets bar for displaying Time and Weather.

 = Feature suggestions wanted! =
 Since this plugin is quite new, I'm curious..